cedalion.io package

 Extracts acquisition time from SNIRF files if missing in the _scans.tsv file.

-This function checks if the acquisition time (acq_time) is missing (NaN) in the input row.
-If missing, it loads the corresponding SNIRF file, extracts the acquisition date and time, and returns it as a datetime object.
+Checks if acq_time is NaN in the input row.
+If missing, loads the corresponding SNIRF file, extracts the measurement date and time, and returns it as an ISO 8601 timestamp string.

 Parameters:

-A row from the mapping_df DataFrame containing current_name and acq_time columns.
+• row – A row from mapping_df containing current_name and acq_time columns.

 Returns:

-The acquisition timestamp extracted from the SNIRF file, or the existing acq_time if not missing.
+The acquisition timestamp extracted from the SNIRF file, or the existing acq_time value if it is not missing.

 cedalion.io.bids.search_for_sessions_acq_time(dataset_path: str) DataFrame[source]

-This function looks for all _sessions.tsv files in the given dataset_path, reads them into DataFrames, and processes them to extract the subject ID and session acquisition time.
-If the acq_time column does not exist in the input files, it will be added with None values.
-Additionally, it extracts the subject ID from the filename using a regular expression.
+Looks for all _sessions.tsv files in dataset_path, reads them into DataFrames, and extracts the subject ID and session acquisition time.
+If acq_time does not exist in the input files, it is added with None values.
+Subject IDs are extracted from filenames using a regular expression.

 Parameters:

-The path to the dataset where the _sessions.tsv files are located.
+dataset_path – The path to the dataset where _sessions.tsv files are located.

 Returns: